The Beaufort Gazette

 The Beaufort Gazette is a daily morning broadsheet newspaper owned by The McClatchy Company printed in Bluffton, South Carolina, in the United States.
 The paper's staff works out of The Island Packet, where it is also printed.

-Circulation figures

-McClatchy still officially lists the paper at a daily circulation of 13,890 and Sunday of 11,505; but the Audit Bureau of Circulation tracked 10,646 daily and 10,038 Sunday circulation as of September 30, 2009.
+History

+On February 13, 2020, The McClatchy Company and 54 affiliated companies filed for Chapter 11 bankruptcy protection in the United States District Court for the Southern District of New York.
+The company cited pension obligations and excessive debt as the primary reasons for the filing.